oasisprotocol/old-docs/src/operators/the-quest-rules.md

   11 to June 4.

   For May, we define
-  ``Best Availability (v3) = Blocks Signed + [to update`
-  meaning the entity's score is based on number of blocks proposed as the first proposer as a percentage of total possible blocks the entity is capable of proposing.
+  ``Best Availability (v3) = (Blocks Signed / Total Blocks) + (Blocks Proposed / Times Selected as Proposer)``, which requires, among other criteria, for the node to be online and (i) signing blocks and (ii) proposing blocks, including proposing blocks when another node fails to propose a block.

   The winners of the reward will be announced in early June.